How Alaska legislative races are shaping up

 On the Kenai Peninsula, incumbent Republican Sen. Jesse Bjorkman leads his conservative challenger, Rep. Ben Carpenter.
 Bjorkman far outraised Carpenter in the race.
 During the last session, Bjorkman supported bills that would boost public school funding and return state employees to a pension system.
 Carpenter opposed both bills.

 In Chugiak-Eagle River, conservative Republican Jared Goecker is trailing incumbent Sen. Kelly Merrick, also a Republican.
-She is a member of the bipartisan coalition, and that’s been a key issue in the race.

-Merrick says she joined the bipartisan caucus in order to deliver results for her constituents; Goecker says she betrayed her conservative constituents by doing so.
-But in early results, voters are favoring Merrick.
-She has just a shade under 50%.

-In Fairbanks, Democratic Sen. Scott Kawasaki, a coalition member, has a narrow lead over Republican challenger Leslie Hajdukovich.
+Goecker made Merrick’s choice to caucus with a bipartisan group a focus of his campaign.

 In Anchorage, coalition Democratic Sen. Matt Claman has a substantial lead over Republican challenger Liz Vazquez.

+Democratic Anchorage Sen. Bill Wielechowski, a member of the bipartisan caucus’s leadership team, said late Tuesday that it’s clear that voters think bipartisanship works.

+“I think in the end, voters want us to get things done,” he said by phone.
+“They want to move Alaska forward and I think that’s the message that comes out of this, is that they want us to work together

 The only member of the bipartisan majority trailing is Wasilla Republican Sen. David Wilson.
-Challenger Robert Yundt leads by more than 20 points.
+His Republican challenger Robert Yundt has a double-digit lead.

+Another race is close: In Fairbanks, Democratic Sen. Scott Kawasaki, a coalition member, has a narrow lead over Republican challenger Leslie Hajdukovich.

-And in the race for an open seat in the vast Interior Senate District R, Republican Rep. Mike Cronk leads independent Savannah Fletcher by a wide margin.
-Cronk has more than half the vote; Fletcher trails by roughly nine points.
+And in the race for an open seat in the vast Interior Senate District R vacated by the Republican coalition member Click Bishop, Republican Rep. Mike Cronk leads independent Savannah Fletcher by a wide margin.
+Cronk has more than half the vote.

 Control of the state House is up in the air

-Note: This story was last updated at 7 a.m.
-Nov.
-6.